Research TrackerLab Products About Kaal →

 Mercury Mahadasha Sun Antardasha: the public-voice authority window

-The Mercury Mahadasha Sun Antardasha runs 10 months 6 days.
-It is the fourth sub-period inside the 17-year Mercury Mahadasha, opening after the Mercury-Venus antardasha (2 years 10 months).
-Across the 10 months 6 days, two karakas operate concurrently in the chart's dasha hierarchy: Mercury as Mahadasha lord setting the 17-year intellect and articulation texture, Sun as antardasha lord contributing public-voice overlay.
+The Mercury mahadasha Sun antardasha runs 10 months 6 days as the 4th sub-period inside the 17-year Mercury mahadasha.
+Across the 10 months 6 days, two karakas operate concurrently in the chart's dasha hierarchy: Mercury as mahadasha lord setting the 17-year texture of intelligence, communication, commerce, writing and the youthful-skill register, Sun as antardasha lord contributing the authority, identity, the father-line, dignified-recognition and the visible self overlay.

 Where the sub-period falls in the Vimshottari sequence

-The Sun sub-period sits in the fourth slot.
-It opens after the Mercury-Venus antardasha (2 years 10 months).
-Exact start and end dates for any chart can be computed from the natal Mercury nakshatra-pada and the date of Mercury Mahadasha onset.
+The 17-year Mercury mahadasha divides into nine antardasha sub-periods in fixed Vimshottari order starting with Mercury itself.
+The Sun sub-period sits at position 4 of 9.
+Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Mercury mahadasha onset.
 The Tempora dasha engine produces this to the day.

 The Sun karaka overlay